Music News: The Killers Announce Career-Spanning Vinyl Box Set To Be Released Soon

 — The Killers (@thekillers) April 20, 2018

-The release of this collection set was announced during the groups current tour of New Zealand, soon to be followed by a tour in Australia that concludes with their final show on May 8, in Hindmarsh.
+The release of this collection set was announced during the group’s current tour of New Zealand, soon to be followed by a tour in Australia that concludes with their final show on May 8, in Hindmarsh.
 The eclectic rock group returns to the U.S. for a stint beginning on May 18, in Gulf Shores, Alabama.

-From a world tour to a huge box set being released soon, The Killers continue to rock the music world reminding us of all the things that they have done.
+From a world tour to a huge box set being released soon, The Killers continue to rock the music world, reminding us of all the things that they have done.